zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### MaxPropulsionSpeed
 - Description: Sets the absolute max speed a ship can ever hit.
 This is capped on the vehicle, so no forces applied will be able to exceed this value.
 20-30f is safe, higher numbers could let the ship fail off the map
-- Default Value: 200
+- Default Value: 45

 ### MaxSailSpeed
 - Description: Sets the absolute max speed a ship can ever hit with sails.
 Prevents or enables space launches, cannot exceed MaxPropulsionSpeed.
-- Default Value: 163.4272
+- Default Value: 30

 ### MassPercentage
 - Description: Sets the mass percentage of the ship that will slow down the sails
-- Default Value: 10
+- Default Value: 55

 ### SpeedCapMultiplier
 - Description: Sets the speed at which it becomes significantly harder to gain speed per sail area
-- Default Value: 3
+- Default Value: 1

 ### Rudder Back Speed
 - Description: Set the Back speed of rudder, this will apply with sails
-- Default Value: 5
+- Default Value: 10

 ### Rudder Slow Speed
 - Description: Set the Slow speed of rudder, this will apply with sails
-- Default Value: 5
+- Default Value: 2

 ### Rudder Half Speed
 - Description: Set the Half speed of rudder, this will apply with sails
-- Default Value: 50
+- Default Value: 4

 ### Rudder Full Speed
 - Description: Set the Full speed of rudder, this will apply with sails
-- Default Value: 20
+- Default Value: 50

 ### HasShipWeightCalculations
 - Description: enables ship weight calculations for sail-force (sailing speed) and future propulsion, makes larger ships require more sails and smaller ships require less